Dima-369/login-telekom-fon/README.md

   hs.execute('python3 ~/login-telekom-fon/main.py', true)
 end)
 ```
-### More manual Hammerspoon script which is more reliable
+### Manual Hammerspoon script which is more reliable

 On macOS, a hotspot login window pops up on which you manually have to click the `Login` tab and use the script below.